opendocsg/slw-judgments-backfill/2018_SGHC(I)_3/report.md

 2       On 27 November 2015, BNPWM commenced an action in the Singapore High Court against the Defendants for recovery of €17,113,889.93 and €12,988,922.66, which was claimed to be due and owing by them jointly and severally as personal guarantors pursuant to two Personal Guarantees provided to BNPWM (“Personal Guarantees”) as security for loans provided to SCI Ruth Agam and Det Internationale, companies owned by the Defendants (“the Companies”), pursuant to two Facility Agreements.

 3       On 5 April 2016, the proceedings were transferred to the Singapore International Commercial Court (“SICC”).
 Directions were given which led to a hearing in August 2017.
-The SICC issued its judgment on 17 November 2017 (“the Judgment”), finding for the Plaintiff and awarding the claimed amounts plus interest, and dismissing a counterclaim by the First Defendant (see _BNP Paribas SA v Jacob Agam and another_ [2018] 3 SLR 1).
+The SICC issued its judgment on 17 November 2017 (“the Judgment”), finding for the Plaintiff and awarding the claimed amounts plus interest, and dismissing a counterclaim by the First Defendant (see _BNP Paribas SA v Jacob Agam and another_ <span class="citation">[2018] 3 SLR 1</span>).

 4       On 13 December 2017, the Defendants appealed against the Judgment to the Court of Appeal.
 In doing so, they also filed an offshore case declaration dated 5 December 2017 (“the Declaration”).
 In response to the Declaration, the Plaintiff then filed the present application on 24 January 2018 (“the Application”), pursuant to O 110 r 37(1) of the Rules of Court (Cap 322, R 5, 2014 Rev Ed) (“the Rules”) for a declaration that this action is not or is no longer an offshore case, and that, consequently, the Declaration would cease to have effect.
 The Application was supported by the Second Affidavit of Yin Hsiu Mei dated 24 January 2018.